antoine3000/dok-antoine/content/fabac-assignments/2020-03-18-embedded-programming/_index.md

 Two weeks ago, I designed a pomodoro timer during the [Electronics design](fabac-assignments-electronics-design.html) week.
 It's now time to program it.
 I'm going to write the piece of code that will light my LEDs as time goes by and find a way to send it to the ATtiny1614 chip.
 I'm going to focus on the latter: how to send a program (= program) a chip.
 Well, that was the plan.

 Unfortunately, in the meantime, the coronavirus has hit Spain (and the whole world).
 We are now all in quarantine, with no access to the lab.
-I'll have to work from home, with the equipment I already have, nothing more.
+I will have to work from home, with the equipment I already have, nothing more.

 ![pomo-circuit-playground](pomo-circuit-playground.jpeg)